 After several years in California, Lynndee returned to the East and settled in New York with the intention of continuing her training in eventing.
 But then one day, she was interviewing Bettina Drummond for an article.
 At one point during the interview the conversation turned to problems that Lynndee was having with her Thoroughbred mare.
 Bettina offered to drop by and help sort out the mare.
 One lesson with Bettina was all it took to set Lynndee on a new direction in her career as a rider and trainer.
 That first encounter has resulted in a nearly two decade friendship and Lynndee gratefully acknowledges the tremendous generosity of Bettina in providing amazing opportunities over the years for her to advance her education as a rider and trainer.

-In addition to continuing her dressage education, Lynndee is also busy developing a breeding program at Har-Lynn Farms in New York, which she co-owns with her business partner Harold LaDue.
-The farm is focused on producing Lusitano crosses for adult amateurs.
+In addition to continuing her dressage education, Lynndee is also busy developing a breeding program at her farms in New York.
+The farm are focused on producing Lusitano crosses for adult amateurs.

-Lynndee is available for training at Windhorse International three days per week.
+Lynndee is available for training at Windhorse International.